-Violations of University Housing policy that occur in any facility maintained or supervised by the Department of University Housing, will be addressed through the Housing Discipline System following procedures set forth in this Judicial Code.
+Violations of University Housing policy that occur in any facility maintained or supervised by the Department of University Housing will be addressed through the Housing Discipline System following procedures set forth in this Judicial Code.

-When in University Housing facilities (Block22, Crimson Village apartments, residence halls, Gibson Dining Hall, and areas surrounding the residence halls including lawns, parking lots, etc.) all students and guests of students are subject to the rules, regulations, and policies appearing in the Guide to Hall Living, the Housing and Dining Service Contract, the Code of Student Rights & Responsibilities, as well as the provisions of this Judicial Code.
+When in University Housing facilities (Block22, Crimson Village apartments, residence halls, Gibson Dining Hall, and areas surrounding the residence halls including lawns, parking lots, etc.) all students and guests of students are subject to the rules, regulations, and policies appearing in the Guide to Residential Living, the Housing and Dining Service Contract, the Code of Student Rights & Responsibilities, as well as the provisions of this Judicial Code.

-Any member of the University community may file a written complaint of alleged violations to the Director of Residence Life (designee, including RAs or Area Coordinators).
+Any member of the University community may file a written complaint of alleged violations to the Director of University Housing (designee, including RAs, Area Coordinators, and the Assistant Director of Residence Life).
 Alleged violations will be addressed, depending on circumstances relative to the situation, through a judicial meeting, a formal judicial hearing, or referral to the Campus Judicial Officer.